yjg30737/pyqt-tooltip-list-widget/README.md

         self.__initUi()

     def __initUi(self):
-        self.__listWidget = ShowLongTextAsToolTipListWidget()
+        self.__listWidget = ToolTipListWidget()
+        self.__listWidget.addItem(
-        self.__listWidget.addItem('Note: The selection rectangle will only be visible if the selection mode is in a mode where more than one item can be selected; i.e., it will not draw a selection rectangle if the selection mode is QAbstractItemView::SingleSelection.') self.__listWidget.addItem('B')
+            'Note: The selection rectangle will only be visible if the selection mode is in a mode where more than one item can be selected; i.e., it will not draw a selection rectangle if the selection mode is QAbstractItemView::SingleSelection.') self.__listWidget.addItem('B')
         self.__listWidget.addItem('C')